rmarable/Ec2InstanceMaker/INSTALL.md

 teaching tool for those who wish to dive deep into cloud automation and to learn more about the AWS ecosystem.

-This toolkit is currently supported on local OSX and Linux environments.
+This toolkit is currently supported on local OSX and Linux environments and EC2 instances spawned with the GenericEc2InstancePolicy.json template.
 In theory, it can also be used on Windows machines that have Python and an appropriately configured Bash-Cygwin environment, but this method has not been tested and will **not** be supported.